hijuliacs/hijuliacs/README.md

 <h1 align="left">👋🏻 Hi, welcome to my GitHub!</h1>

-<p>Feel free to visit all my repositories and see the projects I've made.
+<p>Feel free to visit all my repositories and see the projects I've done.
 I hope you like it! :)</p>
 <br>
 </br>